Access Policy |

 Steamships, their owners or agents, must file berth applications with the Port Authority, and must submit a Passenger/Crew List to the Port Authority Police Department, with a copy to the Operations Manager of the Division with which the berth application was filed (GCI, Bulk or MMBP), 24 hours in advance of the expected arrival of the vessel.
 Berth assignments will not be confirmed until the Passenger/Crew List has been received.

-Crew members who wish to disembark from the vessel, while at berth, must have in their possession, at all times, a valid Crewman’s Landing Permit issued by an officer of the U.S. Immigration Service and either a seaman’s book (or copy), a passport (or copy) or a laminated personal identification credential containing the individual’s full name and recognizable photograph issued by a government authority or maritime employer, and must be escorted side-by-side from the vessel to a designated access point or from a designated access point to the vessel by an approved TWIC escort.
+Crew members who wish to disembark from the vessel, while at berth, must have in their possession, at all times, a valid Crewman's Landing Permit issued by an officer of the U.S. Immigration Service and either a seaman's book (or copy), a passport (or copy) or a laminated personal identification credential containing the individual's full name and recognizable photograph issued by a government authority or maritime employer.
+Crew members that do not possess a TWIC and an ASPA ID must be escorted side-by-side from the vessel to a designated access point or from a designated access point to the vessel by an approved TWIC escort.
 Access to the port will be denied to crewmembers who do not have required credentials in their possession, or whose name does not appear on the Passenger/Crew List.